AidanAShahmaram/NomNoms/README.md

   npm install dotenv
 </code></pre>
 <p>The server is set to run on port 3001 by default.
 As said before, you're welcome to modify the index.js file to utilize a different port</p>
-<p>Now we can finally run our server using the following command.</p>
+<p>Now we can finally run our server through the index.js file:</p>
 <pre><code>
   node index.js
 </code></pre>